Bike Skills Area at Upper Luther Burbank Park

 Build a real Pump Track on MI!

-MBaxter over 2 years ago
+MBaxter about 3 years ago

 Snake Hill is the only place my kid can ride his mountain bike on Mercer Island.
 Normally he rides there every day after school for some relaxation and exercise.
 It is a place where he feels he can let go and de stress.
 It serves a wide community of biking kids.
 The majority of these riders are responsible and take care of the park.
 They do not want illegal trail building.
 They know the rules, jumps only a certain size and within the boundary.
 Many of them have been actively giving their voices to the parks, requesting a lock box for tools, so that any trail building within the boundary is controlled by core members.
 This has never been granted.
 Why would the city close this vital space for children, without granting them the ability to control the wider digging?